fast-friction/BlocklyDuino-v2/README.md

+# BlocklyDuino-v2 (Custom Version)

+This is a fork of the original [BlocklyDuino-v2](https://github.com/BlocklyDuino/BlocklyDuino-v2).

+## Modifications
+I have modified this repository to be compatible with the Citera Board and added several features including a bitmap editor and typed variables.

+Main UI Changes (HTML/Scripts)
+Lines 16-47: Added mandatory style definitions for the bitmap editor.

+Line 332: Added citera_board to the boardMenu selection.

+Line 543: Added citera_board to the boardDescriptionSelector.

+Lines 609-610: Removed unused toolbox definitions.

+Line 614: Inserted citeraboard as the active toolbox.

+Lines 624-706: Inserted scripts required for the bitmap field.

+Configuration & Defaults
+tools/blockFactory/codeFactory.js & @blockly/demos/code/code.js

+Changed the default initial language to Japanese (ja).

+New Board Support: Citera Board blocklyduino/arduino/board/citera.js & blocklyduino/blocks/board/citera.js

+Added citera.js (based on board_base.js).

+Added and adjusted blocks specifically for the Citera board.

+blocklyduino/js/boards.json & js/buttons_functions.js

+Registered citera_board (a custom board based on CH32V203).

+blocklyduino/media/boards/citera_board.jpg

+Added an image for the custom board.

+blocklyduino/msg/blocks_ja.js

+Added Japanese translations for Citera board blocks.

+Toolbox & New Features
+blocklyduino/toolbox/toolbox_citera.json

+Added a new toolbox definition for the Citera board.

+js/toolbox.js

+Added toolbox_citera.
+This is used as an alternative to toolbox_arduino and contains custom blocks for the Citera Board in addition to standard blocks.

+js/field-bitmap/

+Added the field-bitmap directory and field-bitmap.js to support bitmap editing features.

+typed_variable.js (Arduino, Blocks, and JS directories)

+Added vars_setup for int and float variable blocks.

 # ![enter image description here](https://raw.githubusercontent.com/BlocklyDuino/BlocklyDuino2Electron/master/src/app.png) Welcome to BlocklyDuino2

 BlocklyDuino is a **web-based program for editing and visual block programming editor for [Arduino](http://www.arduino.cc/)** electronic boards.